Jwelliver/120819---RL-v3/README.md

 /Notes/v3 Log and TODO
 -Contains current todo... gives an idea of the features I'm currently working on and those I plan to tackle.

+Note: This project is not being actively worked on.
+If you have an interest in this project's continued development, feel free to make a PR, or contact me.